josevnz/jdumpertools/README.md

 * Be easy to use
 * Be fast

-You can manipulate their output with other cool tools like [Python](https://www.python.org/), [JQ](https://stedolan.github.io/jq/), etc.
+You can manipulate their output with other cool programing languajes like [Python](https://www.python.org/), or tools like [JQ](https://stedolan.github.io/jq/).

 # AUTHOR
 - Jose Vicente Nunez (kodegeek.com@protonmail.com)